Code-Institute-Submissions/asdub-laughing-cookbook_AugResub/README.md

 ### Colours
-A limited palette of colours was used throughout the app.\n As the app contains dynamically loaded imagery I thought it best to limit the use of colours to avoid potential colour clashing.
+A limited palette of colours was used throughout the app.
+As the app contains dynamically loaded imagery I thought it best to limit the use of colours to avoid potential colour clashing.

-**There are six colours used in total throughout the app.**\n
+**There are six colours used in total throughout the app.**

 Orange - *#fb8c00*\
 ![Orange](https://github.com/asdub/laughing-cookbook/blob/master/readme/colours/fb8c00.png "Orange - #fb8c00")